Hectopasca1/BUCToolkit_Wiki/_posts/2025-07-08-introduction.md

 in the sub-cli of the `edit` option.

 ### Input File Template
-The input file should be a YAML format file.
+The input file should be in YAML format.

 Here is a completed input file template that contains all supported tasks.
 The variables starts with "###" are the additions only required by